TheMastro-11/Tezos-Contracts/contracts/TokenTransfer/README.md

 # Token Transfer

-The contract TokenTransfer allows a user to transfer a Fungible Token to an other address.
+The contract TokenTransfer allows a user to transfer a FA2 token to an other address.